 07 of 10

 Crochet designer Sonea Delvon used three different colors of cotton thread when creating this free crochet doily pattern because she wanted to give it a fun, modern look.
+You can take a cue from this design and utilize different thread colors in any doily design to achieve a more contemporary look.
 This is a Ravelry download that has both written instructions and charts.

 08 of 10